pschatzmann/arduino-simple-tts/README.md

 ## Text to Speech

 If we record the words in mp3 we might even get away with the need for a separate SD drive because we can store the audio in program memory.
-The ExampleAudioDictionaryValues contains the prerecorded mp3 files which are stored in the progmem.
+The ExampleAudioDictionaryValues contains the prerecorded mp3 files which are stored in the PROGMEM.

 ```
 #include "SimpleTTS.h"